akuity/mta/README.md

 CRs.
 This can be used in order to help migrating from Flux to Argo CD.
 This is in the "proof of concept" phase and we make no guarantees.

+We love feedback!
+Come join us at our [Akuity Discord Community](https://akuity.community)!

 # Installation

 Install the `mta` binary from the [releases page](https://github.com/akuity/mta/releases) in your `$PATH`.